lukemccrae/3js-video-shader/README.md

-Hello, someday soon this will be so cool
+Hello, someday soon this will be so cool and fun